Updated By Shivangi Ahirwar on 11 Oct, 2023 12:20

 Want to know more about NMAT by GMAC

 XAVIER SCHOOL OF HUMAN SETTLEMENTS The XAHS is the University’s leading initiative to develop, transfer and disseminate knowledge about building sustainable, smart and liveable cities.
 Research focuses on policy and institutional development, governance, planning, and management of human settlements in rapidly urbanizing geographies.
 Professional education and capability development include graduate degree, diploma and certificate programs to create expertise for urban development.
 Policy engagement, technical support, and advisory efforts with government, corporate and civil society organizations aim to strengthen knowledge-based governance, planning, and management of human settlements.
 Following courses are offered at XAHS: 1.
 MBA-Urban Management and Governance 2.
-M.Plan-Urban ...READ MORE...
+M.Plan-Urban and …READ MORE...

 Typical response between 24-48 hours